 The manner for the election of officers shall be:

-⦁ At the annual October meeting, nominations(s) are to be submitted in writing by club members.
+a.
+At the annual October meeting, nominations(s) are to be submitted in writing by club members.
 Absentee nomination(s) will be accepted from current club members.
 Absentee nomination(s) shall be submitted via email, phone or face to face communication to the appointed sub-committee up to one (1) week prior to the scheduled November meeting.

-⦁ At the annual November meeting, the club members shall submit their votes via written ballot to the appointed sub-committee.
+b.
+At the annual November meeting, the club members shall submit their votes via written ballot to the appointed sub-committee.
 The appointed sub-committee will tabulate the written ballots and announce to the winning members their newly elected position.

-⦁ At the annual December meeting, the President (new or current) shall introduce the newly elected officers who shall being conducting the duties of their positions.
+c.
+At the annual December meeting, the President (new or current) shall introduce the newly elected officers who shall being conducting the duties of their positions.

-Section 3 – Vacancy.
+Section 3 – Vacancy

 A vacancy of an elected officer which occurs during the term shall be filled by appointment by the President.
 If the vacancy is the position of the President, then the vacancy shall be filled by the Vice President.
 Special nomination(s) and election(s) by the members may be necessary.
 The individual appointed shall serve for the remainder of the original officer’s term.

-Duties of Officers, Duties of Overseer
+Duties of Officers, Overseer, and Webmaster

-Section 1- President.
+Section 1- President

 The President shall preside at all meetings of the club members.
 In the absence of the President, the Vice President shall preside.
 If both the President and Vice President are absent, the members meeting can nominate a spokesperson to officiate the meeting.
 The President shall appoint subcommittee chairpersons as required by the club’s needs.
 The President will be responsible for any business outside of the membership.

-Section 2 – Vice President.
+Section 2 – Vice President

 The Vice President shall act as President in the absence of the President.
 The Vice President shall assist the President in his or her duties as needed.
 The Vice President shall send out emails to club members regarding club business.
 In addition, the Vice President shall coordinate club events.

-Section 3 – Secretary.
+Section 3 – Secretary

 The Secretary shall keep minutes of the meetings of the club, keep accurate attendance records at club meetings, forward the minutes and attendance of the meetings via email to the President within one (1) week of the meeting and perform other similar duties as required by this position.
 The Secretary shall maintain a roster of current club members.
 The Secretary shall be responsible for making and dispersing new member packets.

-Section 4 – Treasurer.
+Section 4 – Treasurer

 The Treasurer shall be the only officer to collect and disburse the funds of the club as voted by a majority of club members.
 In the absence of the Treasurer the Treasurer may delegate one officer to temporarily collect or disburse the funds of the club.
 The Treasurer shall hold and manage all club inventories such as but not limited to; Decals, Shirts.
 The Treasurer shall render a printed financial report at the monthly meetings and also when the President requires one.
 The Treasurer shall collect all dues payable by the club members.
 All checks or debit card(s) shall be held by or bear the signature of the Treasurer and a second officer of the club.
 No member, subcommittee or officer, other than the Treasurer, shall hold funds belonging to the club for a period longer than thirty (30) days.
 No appropriation shall exceed the amount of funds available.
 At the annual December meeting the President shall appoint two (2) members to audit the account of the Treasurer.

-Section 5 – Overseer.
+Section 5 – Overseer